MBUYt0n/CollabEdit/plan.md

 ## Things to do now
-- Merge conflicts
+- Merge conflicts - by storing the correct version in redis and broadcasting that
 - undo changes
 - cursor sharing
-- saving document
 - deletion
 - launcher